epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

   describes a currency named "Example Currency", which is pegged to the US dollar with 1-to-1 exchange ratio (the URIs and debtor IDs are made-up).

-  Note the document that describes a given currency will most likely be hosted on servers operated by the [debtors agent node](/overview/) which is responsible for managing the currency.
+  Note that the document that describes a given currency will most likely be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.
 A limited number of well-known currencies (like the USD), will have well-known debtor IDs, and their descriptions will be immutable and hosted on well-known locations.

-## Distributing digital coins
+## Sharing digital coins

-TODO
+Because Swaptacular's digital coins really are just URLs, and therefore can be easily copied, they are more similar to **photographs of physical coins**, than to the physical coins themselves: Having a photograph of a physical coin does not make you an owner of a coin, but allows you to recognize this kind of coins when somebody wants to pay you with them.

+To make the "photograph" metaphor complete, Swaptacular's digital coins will most often will presented as [QR codes](https://en.wikipedia.org/wiki/QR_code).
+Once you have scanned the digital coin (the QR code) of a given currency with your phone, you can create an account with that currency, and you can accept and make payments in it.

+Note however, that when a stranger introduces you to a new digital coin, the dangers are similar to the dangers when a stranger introduces you to an unknown foreign currency: You could be tricked by fraudsters, and be paid with worthless coins.

+For this reason, it is generally a bad idea to share digital coins via unauthenticated email messages.
+Instead, the recommenced way of sharing digital coins is to scan their QR codes directly from paper, or from a computer screen.
+This gives a physical context to the act of receiving very important information, from a potentially untrustworthy source.